opatry/opatry.github.io/content/index.md

 You are on the personal website of Olivier Patry, working at [MyScript](https://www.myscript.com/) as Apps Team lead.

-MyScript is do handwriting recognition for text, math and diagram (see [developer portal](https://developer.myscript.com/)).
+MyScript develops handwriting recognition for text, math and diagram (see [developer portal](https://developer.myscript.com/)) and publishes SDK and Apps that leverage it.

 ## Apps